WilliamMauclet/SmallBlog/README.md

 * https://www.quora.com/How-do-I-divide-a-flask-app-into-multiple-files
 * Posts can contain images: https://flask-admin.readthedocs.io/en/latest/advanced/
 	* Add image_name to Post class
-	* from image_name you can make a url_for('static', filename='')
+	* from image_name you can make a `url_for('static', filename='')`
 * Tab you're in should be illuminated.
 	* Also need to return context "about"/"home"/"contact"
-	* in base template condition on context to illuminate tab
+	* in base template condition on context to illuminate tabultiple-files
+* You need to be logged in to add files before being logged in